 Cybersecurity Analyst I

-This online, self-paced pathway will give your employees high-demand occupational skills like information security and network security.
+This online, self-paced pathway is designed to provide you or your employees high-demand occupational skills like information security and network security.
 These skills are in demand in a wide variety of industries, including finance and insurance, manufacturing, health care, professional, and technical and scientific services.

 About This Pathway

-The Cybersecurity Analyst I pathway is designed to transition an IT professional from a data analyst position into a career as a cybersecurity analyst.
+The Cybersecurity Analyst I pathway is designed to transition an IT professional into a career as a cybersecurity analyst.
 The program is based on four main domains

 - Threat Management